cohere-coop/just-enough-unix-command-line/en-US/src/redirection-and-pipes.md

 ```

 First, we're listing the contents of our directory, then we're grabbing the top 10 listed and adding them to the file "new_file".

-That's all for this week!
-Try out some of these operators on your own, and post some of the cool commands you write in the comments below!